Use a single application for both the development environment and production environment by switching over the profile and settings

 File

-You can either enter it directly or select the variable from
+You can either enter the variable for the file path directly or select the variable from

 -